shakzodk/RAG-agent/README.md

 ## Introduction

-This is a Langchain/Langraph AI Agent with Hybrid RAG and Web search.
+This is a AI chatbot coded with Langchain and Langraph.
+The web interface is coded with Streamlit.
+It implements an AI react agent with a hybrid RAG (keyword and semantic search) and web search.

 This application can be configured (see config.py) to create your own specialized AI agent.